 Transfers of Assets that Medicaid Does Not Penalize

-While most transfers are penalized with a period of Medicaid ineligibility (explained here), certain others are exempt from this sanction.
-Even after entering a nursing home, you may transfer any asset to the following individuals without having to wait out a period of Medicaid ineligibility:
+Since the federal and state governments don’t want you to give away all your assets today and then ask for Medicaid coverage of your nursing home care the next day, most transfers are penalized with a period of Medicaid ineligibility (explained here).
+However, there are certain recipients of gifts who are exempt from this sanction.
+Even after entering a nursing home, you may transfer any assets to the following individuals without having to wait out a period of Medicaid ineligibility:

-- Into trust for the sole benefit of anyone under age 65 and permanently disabled.
+- Into trust for the sole benefit of anyone under age 65 and permanently disabled; or

 In addition, you may transfer your home to those listed above, as well as to the following individuals:

 - Your child who is under age 21 (rather unusual for nursing home residents);

 - Your child who is blind or permanently disabled;

 - Your child who has lived in your home for at least two years prior to your moving to a nursing home and who provided you with care that allowed you to stay at home during that time (often referred to as the “caretaker” child); or

 - A sibling who already has an equity interest in the house and who lived there for at least a year before you moved to a nursing home.

 To clarify this in terms of your blind or disabled child, you can transfer any asset into trust for his or her sole benefit and also may transfer your home directly to him or her without having to create a trust (though you might want to use a trust in any case).